Method C — Kubernetes / SPIFFE (Python SDK)

 You need a running SPIRE deployment with:

-- A registration entry mapping your pod's selectors to a SPIFFE ID:
+- A registration entry mapping your pod to a SPIFFE ID:

 spire-server entry create \